Tokyo & Beyond

 I don't usually write about cars.
 The Toyota AE86 is an exception — found in the rain at a coin parking lot in west Tokyo, Shonan plate, pop-up headlights deployed.

-ちいかわラーメン豚: The Chiikawa Ramen Restaurant in Ikebukuro That Actually Takes the Bowl Seriously
+Chiikawa Ramen Ton: The IP Collab Restaurant in Ikebukuro That Takes the Bowl Seriously

 An IP collab ramen restaurant in a mall sounds like a reason to leave.
 It isn't.
 The theming is thorough, the ramen is Jiro-style and legitimate, and the kamaboko is looking up at you from the bowl with the character's exact expression.